Recent Changes to the Canada Labour Codeachkarlaw-admin

 Scheduling and Breaks

-Now, federal employers must provide written notice of a shift change at least twenty-four (24) hours before the scheduled shift, and must also provide written notice of an employee’s schedule at least a full four (4) days (96 hours) prior to the beginning of the new schedule.
+Now with the changes to the Canada Labour Code, federal employers must provide written notice of a shift change at least twenty-four (24) hours before the scheduled shift, and must also provide written notice of an employee’s schedule at least a full four (4) days (96 hours) prior to the beginning of the new schedule.

 Federal employees are also now entitled to a thirty-minute (30) break every five (5) work hours, and are entitled to receive at least an eight-hour (8) rest period between shifts.
 Federal employers must also provide their employees with unpaid breaks for medical reasons if an employee requires it.